madeleinegoertz/ap-research-redistricting/README.md

 Running `01_data_prep.R` generates `data.RData`, which holds the shapefile data as well as other helpful prerequisites for redistricting.

+All of the intermediate `.RData` files are stored in the `data/` dir.

 ## Running Redistricting Algorithms

 I compare two different redistricting algorithms, MCMC and SMC, both of which are implemented by the [redist](https://github.com/kosukeimai/redist) R package.